the ‘BPD’ LABEL

 Several new forms of treatment for BPD have been developed and found by evidence to be effective.
 These treatments designed specifically for BPD include Transference focused psychotherapy (Kernberg, 2001), Mentalisation-based therapy (MBT), Dialectical Behavioural Therapy (DBT) (Linehan, 1993), and Schema Therapy.
 Many of these new therapies for BPD share a theoretically coherent and manualised structure.
-Most commonly found within the NHS are DBT or MBT-informed models of care-coordinating or therapy.
+Here are some therapeutic models found to be helpful with treating BPD traits:

 An innovative and integrative approach: Combining cognitive, behavioural and experiential element.

 Based on the assumption that many negative cognitions have their roots in past experiences